OpenAgentsInc/v2/docs/app.md

 The OpenAgents mobile app is available for $29 per month, providing you with full access to AI agent control from your phone.

+## Technology Stack

+Our app is built using the following key packages:

+- React Native and Expo: For cross-platform mobile app development
+- RevenueCat: For managing in-app subscriptions and purchases
+- Convex: For real-time backend and database management
+- React Native Gesture Handler: For handling complex touch and gesture interactions
+- Clerk: For secure authentication and user management

 ## Getting Started

 To get started with the OpenAgents mobile app: